jjoishi/SpringBoot/Tutorials/2. Spring Framework - Spring Fundamentals/README.md

 # What is Spring?
    Spring started out as a means of reducing complexity of J2EE enterprise development.
 It's main focus was **Inversion of Control Container** or **Dependency Injection**.
 Its started out as a means to help out with Enterprise Java Beans(EJB) development, but at its current state, it does not depend on beans.

-   **NOTE: Dependecny Injection is a way of removing hard-wired code in your system, and forcing other to fulfill the dependencies as and when the object is required.**
+   **NOTE: Dependency Injection is a way of removing hard-wired code in your system, and forcing other to fulfill the dependencies as and when the object is required.**

    * Spring can be used with or without EJB, although lately, it is used independent of EJBs.
    * Spring is POJO (Plain Old Java Object) based.
 It means spring projects can be written without Spring at all.